Zooarchaeology

 Analysis: I select and export special bones and teeth for scientific laboratory analyses in Oxford, after which I are return them to their home countries.

 Interpretation: I use statistical methods to analyze the data I get and look for interesting patterns.
 I then compare my results to other archaeological, environmental, and climatic datasets to make inferences about the past.
-This often involves deep-diving into the ethnographic record to understand how people from different cultural backgrounds might explain my findings.
+This often involves deep-diving into the ethnographic record to understand how people from different cultural backgrounds might explain the patterns I see.

 Why this work matters